dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 # Functions

-In JavaScript, [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) are first class objects. i.e. they have properties and methods.
+In JavaScript, [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) are first class objects, i.e. they have properties and methods.
+* we can also pass functions into other functions as parameters

 A function declaration consists of: